General Terms & Conditions

 ARTICLE 18: TERMINATION OF THE DPA

-18.1 This DPA shall apply as long as the Processor processes Personal Data on behalf of the Controller.
+18.1 This DPA shall apply as long as the Processor processes Personal Customer Data on behalf of the Controller.

 18.4 The provisions that are expressly or impliedly (by their nature) intended to remain in effect after the termination of the DPA shall remain in effect after the termination.